 When Ripping allows the whole CD to only be released once it is ripped, useful if adding to a player such as iTunes.
 Note if using [Multi-Encoder] this setting has no effect.

-CD ROM lists settings specific to the CD drive.
+CD ROM lists settings specific to the CD drive, items shown with a yellow background are not effected by profiles (every other setting is).
+After Rip enables the disc to be ejected, it is possible to configure the eject only if the rip is secure.
 A Spin-up Time can be used for older CD drives which do not extract audio correctly until they are at speed.
 The Spin-down After sets how much time the drive will continue to spin after ripping has finished.

 Sample Offset is used by AccurateRip, every drive has a consistent sample offset (AccurateStream is required, all modern drives support AccurateStream), once this offset is known ripping on different makes of drives gives the same results.

 Read into Lead-in or Lead-out or often called over-reading if supported by the drive (most do not) can be used to extract the few samples that would otherwise be lost (normally at the end of last track) these samples are normally silence.